-Dr. Gilliard provides individualized treatment plans using manual techniques and modalities to decrease pain, improve mobility, and restore function quickly.
+Dr. Gilliard provides individualized treatment plans using a variety of services, including manual techniques and modalities to decrease pain, improve mobility, and restore function quickly.

 Chiropractic therapy is a hands-on, non-surgical intervention often consisting of joint manipulation or mobilization, soft tissue therapy, exercise, modality use, and education.
-Dr. Gilliard develops individualized treatment plans for his patients based on their unique presentation, using multiple forms of intervention to generate the best patient outcomes possible.
+Dr. Gilliard develops individualized treatment plans for his patients based on their unique presentation, often combining services to generate the best patient outcomes possible in each treatment session.

 Contemporary Medical Acupuncture